The principle

 • RAKDOK (Ras Al Khaimah, alongside MoE)

-• UAE MoE Generative AI Classroom Framework
+• UAE MoE Safe and Responsible Use of Generative AI in Classrooms (2026)

 Federal & policy frameworks